MBAHABYK/BSOD/README.md

 # BSOD
 This software is a bsod trigger.
-You can make any changes you want on the code.,
+You can make any changes you want on the code.

 # DONATE
 Bech32 BTC WALLET: bc1qxf6xz5zukhdtsnzwmhz9xzadj84v2xled99r5cl0xh0h2pz5x9lq62jqr9